 It is important to assess the effectiveness and quality of local regulation.
 This includes the stock of existing regulations as well as the flow of new local laws and regulations that council introduces.
 Regulations can easily become out-of-date and accumulate to create unnecessary burdens on business.
 Councils should understand how these affect investment decisions and what impact they have across the whole economy.

 This is concerned with the way in which council interacts with the business community and understands and responds to their concerns.
 Typically, councils do this on an ad hoc basis.
 Aggrieved businesses complain to council or council members visit or observe local business associations.
 However, this is not enough.
 It is important to ensure dialogue with the business community is well organised and planned, and that it extends beyond the usual well-connected individuals.
 There are tools for assessing the quality and impact of public-private dialogue.

 Councils can also create partnerships with the local business community and can engage a range of private, public, academic, research, and civil society organisations to facilitate the flow of information that can be used by business to become more competitive.
 The development of local industry clusters is a good example of this.

-Planning regimes and the business environment
+Urban planning and the business environment